d-smith/richmeister2/README.md

 ## Current Performance Limitations

-Current node implementation should be good for at least 20 TPS - testing at 47TPS showed a bottle neck - need to switch from put item to batch write item (stay tuned)
+Current node implementation should be good for at least 20 TPS steady load - testing at 47TPS revealed that the write of records in the destination region lagged the source region.
+Note that batchWriteItem cannot be used as it does not support conditional writes.

 Current implementation (Python) falls behind in the replication from us-east-1 to us-west-2 somewhere between 6.5 and 9.5 write/s on the primary side.